-Once you're convinced that a daily quiet time is necessary for spiritual growth, then how do you go about having one?
-You may be motivated to have one but may not know how.
+Once you are convinced that a daily quiet time is needed for spiritual growth, then how do you go about having one?
+You may become motivated to do it, but may not know how.

-You need to consider four essentials elements of a good quiet time:
+Consider the following four essential elements of a good quiet time:

-- Start with the Proper Attitudes
+- Start with the proper attitudes.

-- Select a Specific Time
+- Select a specific time.

-- Choose a Special Place
+- Choose a special place.

-- Follow a Simple Plan
+- Follow a simple plan.